Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 Being one of the most popular Thai foods, and a soup I’ve seen in basically every country I’ve ever visited, it’s a great first-time Thai dish to try.

-It’s a hot and sour soup, with yummy Thai ingredients like lemon grass and kaffir lime leaves.
+It’s a bold, hot and sour soup, with yummy Thai ingredients like lemon grass and kaffir lime leaves.

-Also, it can be made with seafood (like shrimp), or meat.
+Also, it can be made with seafood (like shrimp) or meat.

-And whether you’re having it at a nice Thai restaurant, or at a street side eatery, I think you’re going to like it.
+And whether you’re having it at a nice Thai restaurant or at a street side eatery, I think you’re going to like it.

 Thai Desserts